-One of the last of the city’s old-fashioned xampanyerías, this spot on the corner of Carrer Bailèn at Plaça de Tetuan functions as a wine store that specializes in cavas, the Catalan sparkling wines that used to be called “champagne” before E.U. rules kicked in.
-It also functions as a bar that usually has at least a half-dozen cavas in the ice bucket.
+One of the last of the city’s old-fashioned xampanyerías, this no-frills spot on the corner of Carrer Bailèn at Plaça de Tetuan functions as a wine store that specializes in cavas, the Catalan sparkling wines that used to be called “champagne” before E.U. rules kicked in.
+It is also a bar that usually has at least a half-dozen cavas in the ice bucket.
 On top of that, it is also a casual restaurant that serves breakfast food, sandwiches, and small plates of sausages and grilled fish.
-The omelet sandwich (French omelet—just eggs) makes a very good breakfast for a few euros.
+The omelet sandwich (French omelet—just eggs) makes a good breakfast for a few euros.
 This being Spain, many breakfast customers also have a glass of cava.
 Like most things involving inexpensive sparkling wine, it looks a lot more romantic after dark.

 Gran Vía de les Corts Catalanes, 702